alessing/protein-func/setup_readme.md

 ## Setup

+The GO Annotation dataset can be downloaded from this link: https://current.geneontology.org/products/pages/downloads.html.
+Download the Homo Sapien data.

+The AlphaFold v2 structure predictions can be downloaded from this link: https://alphafold.ebi.ac.uk/download#proteomes-section.
+Download the Homo Sapien data.

 To create the environment in which to run the model, run the following:

 `conda env create -f environment.yml`